C# Generic Methods

 Final Words

-Generic classes and Generic Methods are great tools for C# programmers.
-With both, we can create generic classes and methods which can work with any data type.
+Generic classes and generic methods are great tools for C# programmers.
+With both, we can create generic classes and methods that can work with any data type.